Building Positive, Healthy Relationships: 6 Helpful Benefits

 But what exactly does a healthy relationship look like?
 A positive relationship can be shared between any two people who love, support, encourage, and help each other practically as well as emotionally.”

-There are as many types of relationships as there are people; simple, complex, temporary, long-lasting, hard, and easy.
-However, like our own lives, relationships experience their own journey that is either growing and healthy, sick and in need of care, or dying and needing to be removed.
+However, like our own lives, relationships are a journey and are either growing and healthy, sick and in need of care, or dying and needing to be removed.

 Positive relationships rooted in and supported by personal growth through Jesus are stronger and can endure more heartache and struggle.